Factor Network Autoregressions: Empirical application

-The weight matrices of the network are constructed using bilateral import/export flows for different product categories, bilateral financial positions for different types of financial claims and cross-border mergers and acquisitions classified by sector of economic activity.
-Due to data limitations in the time series of financial positions, we collect data for the weight matrices at the annual frequency from 2001 to 2019.\footnote{We have few missing values over this period.
-In these cases, we use the previous year's value or the most recent value.
-If missing values are encountered in the initial year, we take the earliest available data (for example, if a country's financial assets are unavailable in 2001, we assume them to be equal to the 2002 values).} The list of network layers is reported in Table \ref{tab:layer_list}.
+\textsc{Data.} For a sample of $N=24$ countries, we use $m=25$ networks constructed using bilateral import/export flows for different good (layers 1--9) and services (10--19) categories, bilateral financial positions for different types of financial claims (20--23) and cross-border mergers and acquisitions classified by sector of economic activity (24--25).
+The list of countries and network layers, including details on how the networks are built, are given in Appendix G.1.

+\textsc{Network factors.} Due to data limitations in the time series of financial positions, we collect data for the networks at the annual frequency from 2001 to 2019, so the factor analysis is conducted on a sample of length $T_1=19$.\footnote{We have few missing values over this period.
+In these cases, we use the previous year's value or the closest available year's value.} Although this is a short time span, we recall that in tensor PCA the effective sample size when estimating the loadings space is $N^{2}T_1$ (see Theorem \ref{theorem:CLT_loadings}).